uzh/fox/README.md

 In this example, our domain consists of two individuals of class `Person = { anna, bob }`, two of class `Party = { demo, repub }`, one of class `Woman = { anna }` and one individual without any class `ufo`.
 Classes are not mutually exclusive and the same individual can have multiple classes (`anna`).
-Besides explicitly mentioned individuals, Wolf can automatically infer other individuals and their class from facts and rules.
+Besides explicitly mentioned individuals, Fox can automatically infer other individuals and their class from facts and rules.

 For each predicate, you can specify the classes of its arguments: